 Tips for the Perfect Boston Cream Cupcakes

-- Ensure ingredient temperature: Before starting, make sure that butter, eggs, and milk are at room temperature for optimal mixing.
+- Room temp ingredients: Make sure butter, eggs, and milk are at room temperature for smooth mixing.

-- Storing instructions for freshness: Store the filled cupcakes in an airtight container in the refrigerator for up to 3 days.
+- Storage: Keep filled cupcakes in an airtight container in the fridge up to 3 days.

 Serving Suggestions